A walk down a bumpy dirt road to the mailbox became so much more than a chore; it was a moment to connect with family.

 I recall clearly the first time they actually convinced me to let them take their then-21-month-old sister Olivia along—only as far as the last bend in the road so she wouldn’t be near the traffic.
 She was beside herself with joy and sat perched in her stroller, ready for anything.
 Of course, she refused to stay in her stroller, wanted to swim in the streams along the way and generally gave them all a run for their money.
 Needless to say, her trips to the mailbox were with me along for a while longer.
 So were lots of theirs.

 And that suited me just fine.

-Deb Fellows is the founder of Traverse, Northern Michigan’s Magazine and MyNorth.com.
-This column was featured in the November 2018 issue.
-Every month, Deb shares a column on the pages of Traverse Magazine—subscribe, so you can enjoy every one.
-And share it with the friends and family that you’d like to take on a walk to the mailbox.
+Deb Fellows is the founder and editor-in-chief of Traverse, Northern Michigan’s Magazine.
+Subscribe and never miss a column—and share each issue with the friends and family that you’d like to walk with to the mailbox.